WCSCourses/GSBAfrica2023/modules/Download_course_Virtual_Machine.md

 The VM is a large download that many users struggle with.

 We are going to use Globus software to help with this.
 Globus is file transfer software designed for research.
 Here is a [video](https://youtu.be/qYZAIVlLJQ8) of this tutorial, but this was made for a previous course, and the names of the machine will be different to your current course.

-Please note, the Collection name was changed to "wcs_data_transfers".
-Use "wcs_data_transfers" to find the Collection where the VM is shared.
+**Please Note**, the Collection name was changed to **"wcs_data_transfers"**.
+Use **"wcs_data_transfers"** to find the Collection where the VM is shared on Globus.

 **Please Note** - The GSBAfrica course VM is **GSBAfrica2023.vdi.zip**, do not use the one listed in the video, as this was for a previous course.